 The United States is a party to the 1940 Pan American Protocol on Uniformity of Powers of Attorney which are to be Utilized Abroad, 56 Stat.
 1376, 3 Bevans 612 (Protocol) along with Brazil, Colombia, El Salvador, Mexico and Venezuela.
 This international treaty provides for the recognition of notarial acts attesting to the identity of the person executing an instrument and to that person’s legal authority to do so.
 While this is a common function of notaries public in countries with civil law traditions, the notaries public in the U.S. do not have this kind of authority.
 The Colorado Secretary of State’s office, for example, often receives authentication requests for notarized power of attorney documents (POAs) intended for use in Mexico per the 1940 Pan American Protocol on Uniformity of Powers of Attorney to be Used Abroad.
 These POAs often contain legal conclusions by the notary, including statements about the legal capacities of the parties involved.
 The Colorado Secretary of State’s office will not authenticate these types of POAs, unless the attesting notary is also an attorney licensed to practice law in Colorado.

-All Language Alliance, Inc. invites you to learn more about our multilingual Power of Attorney translation services.
-Having handled notarized and certified translations of POA documents for decades, we can provide you the best quality, best accuracy, and best service for your foreign language legal translation needs.
+All Language Alliance, Inc. invites you to learn more about our international Power of Attorney translation services by our certified multilingual translators.
+Having handled official notarized, Apostille, and certified translations of international POA documents from and into Italian, Ukrainian, Russian, Spanish, French, German, Croatian, Romanian, Portuguese, and other less common, exotic and rare languages, overseas powers of attorney for decades, we can provide you the best quality, best accuracy, and best service for your foreign language legal translation needs.

 **This legal translations blog article should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.